Spill's spot-and-treat system detects early signs of burnout, and reaches out automatically to anyone who's struggling.

 The 12 stages of workplace burnout

 Now that we’ve defined what employee burnout is, we need to understand what it feels like.
-Herbert Freudenberger, the psychologist who coined the term in the 1970s, outlined twelve stages of burnout that people often go through if it’s not addressed.
+Workplace burnout typically progresses through several stages.
+While the specific symptoms and experiences may vary from person to person, Herbert Freudenberger (the psychologist who coined the term in the 1970s) outlined twelve stages of burnout that people often go through if it’s not addressed.

 1. You feel there is a strong need to prove yourself